 STEP 4: Apply Glue

 Dip the paintbrush into the glue and gently apply the glue on a few branches.
-Do only a few branches at the time because you don't want the glue to dry before applying the artificial snow.
+Do only a few branches at a time because you don't want the glue to dry before applying the artificial snow.

 STEP 5: Apply Snow & Continue